nxltm/rotv/README.md

 ### Zaia Korsua

-**Zaia (age unknown going under 18):** A prodigious yet impulsive teenage royal mercenary, Zaia Korsua, hailing from an prosperous yet volatile empire, lives "on the edge" in an effort to prove worthy for her throne.
+**Zaia (age unknown going under 18)**: A prodigious yet impulsive teenage royal mercenary, forced to abandon her empire after a Void attack left her father and brother killed during the Old War.

-But having barely survived a deadly battle after defeating entire swathes of Voidspawn on her own during the Old War, she was placed in a new surrogate body: an amalgam of engineered proto-human flesh and alien cybernetic augments.
+Having barely survived after slaying entire swathes of Voidspawn on her own, she placed herself in a surrogate body: an amalgam of engineered proto-human flesh, and alien cybernetic augments.

-With her new body, she could reach unparalleled speeds, adapt to any environment, and can face countless enemies without fatigue.
-Yet, parts of her conscience remained permanently damaged, resulting in her wildly chaotic powers and persona.
+With her new body, she could reach unparalleled strength and speeds, adapt better to any environment, and can face countless enemies without fatigue.
+Yet, her conscience remained permanently damaged, resulting in her wildly chaotic persona, much less her abilities.

-Now, leaving her royal title behind, she goes on her own path to seek a greater calling.
+Forever livid with rage on her adversaries, she now travels alone, ready to strike from all angles.
+For she knows only one thing: violence is the only answer.

 ### Elios sar-Arrakhi